servo/servo/tests/wpt/tests/docs/README.md

    variety of systems.
 2. Download the source code.
 Clone this repository using the `git clone` command.
 3. Install the Python dependencies.
-Run the following command in a terminal from the "docs" directory of the WPT repository:
+Run the following command in a terminal:

-       pip install -r requirements.txt
+       pip install -r docs/requirements.txt

-4. Build the documentation.
-Windows users should execute the `make.bat` batch file.
-GNU/Linux and macOS users should use the `make` command.
+4. Build the documentation:

+       ./wpt build-docs